 - The Consumer API on the internal Master Stack and the Background Channel in the DMZ

-You would then need to configure the external firewall to allow incoming connections for:
+Configure the external firewall to allow incoming connections for:

 - The Tachyon Master database would need to be modified to enable Tachyon to recognize and additionally use the DMZ Background Channel and Switch(es) and raise the security level of the Core and Switch communications to use HTTPS.

-- The configuration files for the Switch host on the Internal Tachyon Server and on the Tachyon Server in the DMZ would need to be changed to enable the Switch(es) to communicate with the Core.
+- The configuration files for the Switch Host on the Internal Tachyon Server and on the Tachyon Server in the DMZ would need to be changed to enable the Switch(es) to communicate with the Core.

 - The configuration file for the Background Channel on the DMZ would need to be changed to enable the Background Channel to communicate with the Consumer API.